-As a professional artist and freelance art educator (Teaching Artist or Portfolio Worker), these art social networks have provided both creative stimulation and professional opportunity.
+As a professional artist, and freelance art educator (or Teaching Artist or Portfolio Worker), these art social networks have provided both creative stimulation and professional opportunity.

 I hope my ceramic paper clay work suggests the cycles, rigidities and dynamic nature of our society, and myself.

 Since 1994 my compressed paper sculptures are a way to silence the textual chatter and overload of office work research, correspondence and mail.
 Despite the promise of the "paperless office" we still have a strange emotional attachment with paper.
 Read more.

 Growing interest in my work has lead to invitations to participate in interstate and international exhibitions.
 These fed my appetite to learn about how the globally arts and crafts are organised.

 To satisfy overwhelming demand for images of my work and information on my methods, I provide:

 videos (YouTube and Vimeo) for the 89, 000 annual visitors* like yourself.